ec-europa/europa-component-library/docs/conventions/component.md

 ### Naming of components

-* Throughout the whole project, in `package.json` files, namespace should always be `@ecl/`, regardless whether work is to be done on a generic or system component.
+* Throughout the whole project, in `package.json` files, the namespace should always be `@ecl/`, regardless whether work is to be done on a generic or system component.
 One reason is that `@ecl` namespace should be preserved for correct organization on [npmjs](https://www.npmjs.com/).
 * Flavored components should be prefixed with the name of their corresponding system and type (component, style, template): `[generic|ec|eu]-[component|style|template|utility]`.

 Example: